zonca/italianschoolsd-website/site/content/italian-class-curie-elementary.md

 We are excited to launch our Italian classes for elementary school students at Curie Elementary in San Diego on Tuesdays 2:15-3:45pm starting October 3rd.
 Enrollment is open for the Fall session, we will later announce the Winter and Spring sessions.

 Let your child learn basic Italian conversation and grammar through games, songs and language lessons.
-These lessons are tailored for children ranging from 2nd to 5th grade.
+These lessons are tailored for children ranging **from TK** (new! initially it was 2nd grade) to 5th grade.

 ## Share information about our program